Gerringong Golf Club

 The weather changed on the 534-yard par 5 sixth hole.
 Clouds covered the sun that we were enjoying, and a small breeze became cool quite quickly.
-My back that felt surprisingly loose early in the round tightened.
+My back, which felt surprisingly loose early in the round, quickly tightened.
 I hit a poor 3 wood off the tee that fell well short of the pond below.
-I realize then that I could have hit more club off the tee.
+I realized then that I could have hit more club off the tee.
 Or, at least I could have hit it better!
 Menekse made a good swing off the tee, but because of the cool wind that came up, the sixth ended up being her last hole.

 By the time we reached the 185-yard long par 3 fourteenth, the sun was beginning its descent.
 With the sun in my eyes, I pulled a five-iron pin-high but left of the green.
 With a good lie in the long rough, I tend to leave these shots short.
 But I hit a good chip that ran past the cup.
 Unfortunately, I missed the putt and settled for my sixth consecutive four on the scorecard.

 As we arrived at the course, a member asked if we had seen any whales.
 We kept our eyes open while playing but didn’t have any luck.
 Not until we arrived at the 394-yard sixteenth.
 Something caught the corner of my eye as I stepped on the tee.
 Turning quickly, I saw a waterspout disappearing on the horizon.
 Sadly, Menekse, unfortunately, didn’t see it.

 It was our first round with the new COVID-19 pins, and I putted really well considering it was our first time playing in what seemed forever.
 With the pins in, I felt that I could be more aggressive.
 Especially from 10 feet and in.
 While I didn’t make them all, it felt like I could have!